SOLAR ENERGY BASICS

 Using sunlight for water heating can be quite efficient and cost effective.
 Using sunlight for electricity however, has two primary drawbacks.

 First, it is not constant.
 You do not know from one day to the next how much energy your solar panels will be able to generate.
 This is a problem especially in areas where overcast days outnumber sunny days.
 Of course, you can store excess energy in batteries, but this will require a grossly oversized system.
 Because of this, it is not practical to use sunlight as the prime power source unless your power demand is very low.
 If you are off grid you may need to supplement solar-powered system by other systems, such as a wind turbine and/or a diesel-fueled electric generator

 .
 Otherwise, you have to significantly oversize the surface area of the PV array and batteries to collect and store the excess energy to be used for days when sun does not shine.
 Therefore, if you have a limited space, you may not be able to fully benefit much from this renewable resource.

 Secondly, while sunlight of course is free, the equipment needed to capture and convert it to electricity is quite expensive both for homeowners and for utilities.
 Likewise, while solar generators are pollution free, some pollution are nevertheless produced in the process of their manufacturing, transportation and installation.

 of electricity produced on new photovoltaic power plants is about $0.16 per kW-hour.
-This value is still much higher than the cost of electricity generation from coal and natural gas.
-As the result, in 2015 less than 0.1% of total US energy consumption came from photoelectric systems.
+This value is still higher than the cost of electricity generation from coal and natural gas.
+As the result, in 2019 less than 0.1% of total US energy consumption came from photoelectric systems.
 However, in applications where an electric grid is not available, like in space for instance, sunlight can be a very cost-effective source of renewable energy.